intel/opencl-intercept-layer/docs/mdapi.md

 Because MDAPI time-based sampling does not rely on any functionality in the OpenCL implementation itself, it is supported on wherever MDAPI is supported.
 MDAPI time-based sampling has been tested on Windows and Linux.
-MDAPI time-based sampling may eventually be supported on OSX (see [intel/opencl-intercept-layer #105](https://github.com/intel/opencl-intercept-layer/issues/105)) but is not currently implemented or tested.
+MDAPI time-based sampling is supported on macOS.
+See [Notes and Tips](#notes-and-tips) section below for instructions.

 MDAPI time-based sampling is not as precise as MDAPI event-based sampling, but because MDAPI time-based sampling does not rely on event profiling, MDAPI